IQSS/dataverse/doc/sphinx-guides/source/admin/discoverability.rst

 OAI-PMH (Harvesting)
 --------------------

-The Dataverse Software supports a protocol called OAI-PMH that facilitates harvesting dataset metadata from one system into another.
+The Dataverse software supports a protocol called OAI-PMH that facilitates harvesting dataset metadata from one system into another.
 For details on harvesting, see the :doc:`harvestserver` section.

 Machine-Readable Metadata on Dataset Landing Pages
 --------------------------------------------------

-As recommended in `A Data Citation Roadmap for Scholarly Data Repositories <https://doi.org/10.1101/097196>`_, the Dataverse Software embeds metadata on dataset landing pages in a variety of machine-readable ways.
+As recommended in `A Data Citation Roadmap for Scholarly Data Repositories <https://doi.org/10.1101/097196>`_, the Dataverse software embeds metadata on dataset landing pages in a variety of machine-readable ways.

 Dublin Core HTML Meta Tags
 ++++++++++++++++++++++++++